aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 You can see the status of the Step Function State Machine execution in the Step Functions console, as well.

-The state machine execution time varies, and may take anywhere from 4 - 12 hours.
-In rare cases, it can take longer than 24 hours.
-You can see the status and the CloudWatch logs for each AWS Batch job spawned by the Step Function State Machine execution in the Batch console.
+The state machine execution time depends on many variable factors and may take anywhere from 4 - 24 hours, or possibly longer.
+You can see the status and the CloudWatch logs for each AWS Batch job spawned by the Step Function State Machine execution in the AWS Batch console.
 If a Batch job fails, it is automatically retried.

 ### Run the data service